Jaswanth-S/MTSC/README.md

 ```

 Here I am using IntelliJ IDE, so I added the jar files as libraries to the project.
 Tested the setup by running tests in IDE.
+Below is the results of tests

 ![plot](./testsresult.PNG)